fishcus/KAP-manual/en/driver/README.md

 ## Driver Support

-This chapter will introduce several drivers supported by both KAP and kylin.
+This chapter will introduce several drivers supported by KAP.

 Continue reading: